mozilla/gecko-dev/mobile/android/docs/geckoview/design/breaking-changes.rst

-The following sections illustrate how breaking changes are expensive and frustrating as a consumer of GeckoView, as a Gecko engineer and as an external consumer, how they take away time from the Fenix team and reduce the average testing time on Nightly up to 30%.
+The following sections illustrate how breaking changes are expensive and frustrating as a consumer of GeckoView, as a Gecko engineer and as an external consumer, how they take away time from the Fenix team.
 And finally, how breaking changes negate the very advantages that brought us to the current modularized architecture.

 Introduction
 ------------